 Refunding or Rolling Over Your Account(s)

-You may do a roll over your PERA DB Plan account(s) to an IRA or eligible employer plan or refund it.
-If you do a refund/ rollover of your DB Plan account(s), you forfeit any future right to a benefit.
+You may roll over your PERA DB Plan account(s) to an IRA or eligible employer plan or refund it.
+If you do a refund/rollover of your DB Plan account(s), you forfeit any future right to a benefit.

 - Your tax-deferred (pre-tax) member contributions.